karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 ##### Recursive Feature Elimination

 [RFE](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html) can be applied it two modes, with and without Cross Validation (CV).
 While [RFECV](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFECV.html) takes a bit longer it is the recommended mode.
-As note above RFE does not work with all regressors, and is only applied if the permutation selector is turned off.
+As noted above RFE does not work with all regressors, and is only applied if the permutation selector is turned off.
 If RFE/RFECV is invoked, regressors that can not apply RFE/REFCV instead use permutation selection.
 To use RFE/RFECV as part of your project, edit the following lines of the json command file:

 ```
 "modelFeatureSelection": {